FAQs

 How do I store and keep my products?

 Everything is freshly baked literally hours before you collect but if you don't plan on eating it straight away, breads can be wrapped or sliced then frozen.
-Sweet or savoury buns can be popped in the microwave to soften if they're a few days old and any cheesecakes or tarts can be stored in the fridge for at least 2 days.
+Sweet or savoury buns can be popped in the microwave to soften if they're a few days old and any cheesecakes or tarts can be stored in the fridge for 2 days.

 Who are your suppliers?